 Minnesota Workers’ Compensation Insurance

-If you own a business, by law you must carry workers compensation insurance in Minnesota.
+If you own a business, by law you must carry work comp insurance in Minnesota.
 This type of insurance covers employees who get hurt or sick on the job because of something related to their job.
-Minnesota workers comp insurance pays them for lost wages and medical bills so they won’t have to pay for something that was caused by their job and was not their fault.
+Minnesota workers compensation pays them for lost wages and medical bills so they won’t have to pay for something that was caused by their job and was not their fault.

 What does Minnesota Workers’ Compensation Law cover?